Weary passengers head home after stinky Carnival cruise

 Conditions improved on Thursday after a generator was delivered to the ship, providing power for a grill to cook hot meals.
 Passengers said toilets began flushing again and the ship served steaks and lobster - a welcome relief after a steady diet of cold cucumber and cheese sandwiches.

-Cahill has issued several apologies and Carnival said passengers will be reimbursed in full, plus transportation expenses, a future cruise credit equal to the amount paid for this voyage, and an additional payment of $500 per person to help compensate them for the ordeal.
+Cahill has issued several apologies and Carnival, the world's largest cruise company, said passengers will be reimbursed in full, plus transportation expenses, a future cruise credit equal to the amount paid for this voyage, and an additional payment of $500 per person to help compensate them for the ordeal.

 Several passengers scoffed at the offer.